volumio/docs/docs/00_User_Manual/06_SSH.md

 <img src="./img/ssh_enable.png">

-__Note__ : When clicking on the button, you will see no change in the browser window, but the SSH server will be started.
+__Note__ : When clicking on the 'enable' (or 'disable') button, you will see no change in the browser window, but the SSH server will be started (or stopped).

 ### Second method: file (more advanced)